Ryanondocin2019/Twitter_Sentiment_Analysis_Logistic_Regression/README.md

 # Twitter Sentiment Analysis Logistic Regression
-In this project I performed sentiment analysis with PySpark on twitter dataframe consisting of 100,000 tweets.
+In this project I performed sentiment analysis with PySpark on a twitter dataframe consisting of 100,000 tweets.
 The tweets.csv file contains the following columns:

 target: the polarity of the tweet (0 = negative, 4 = positive)
 ids: The id of the tweet ( 2087)